Criminal Law: Limited Information Available

 Criminal law deals with crimes against the state, where possible punishment could include jail time, prison, probation, or parole.
 This is the type of law that involves prosecutors, defense attorneys, charges, and convictions.
 Criminal cases begin when someone is accused of committing a crime that is listed in the Texas Penal Code.

 TexasLawHelp does not offer help or provide comprehensive information on criminal law topics.
 The terms of our funding do not allow us to.

-For more information about the Texas Criminal Justice Process, please consider doing legal research at a local law library.
-Please click the link below for a research guide on Texas Criminal Law.
+For more information about the Texas criminal justice process, consider doing legal research at a local law library.
+Please click the link below for a research guide on Texas criminal law.

 Click the link below for a listing of law libraries in Texas.